STONE BUILDINGS AT WEST END, TOWNSVILLE

-They appear to be of military origin with entry ways that immediately turn at right angles upon entry, to minimise direct entry of gunfire into the rooms.
-They have no evidence of any roofs.
-The highest of the buildings in the gully, a small building, had some names written in the concrete on the top of the wall.
+Whilst they appeared to be of military origin, it turns out they were the remains of a former old house at 75 Francis Street, West End and the round stone structures were old garden beds.
+The highest of the structures in the gully, had some names written in the concrete on the top of the wall.
 I was in a hurry and was not able to decipher what they said.

-The owner of the house adjacent to these buildings told me that he had found a number of wine bottles and some communications cable at the rear of their house when they were putting in their swimming pool.
+The owner of the house adjacent to these stone structures told me that he had found a number of wine bottles and some communications cable, most likely used by the military, and what looked like a stone "bomb shelter" (see above sketch) near the rear of their house when they were putting in their swimming pool.
 The wine bottles may suggest the presence of Officers.
 The communications cable was paper insulated and had about 56 copper cores in it.
 It was heading around the slope of hill rather than heading downhill.

-Was this building use during WW2?
+Was this stone "bomb shelter" used during WWII?
 Or was it used during WW1 or maybe even before the turn of the century?
-The stone buildings are evident on 1938 aerial photography of the area.
+The various stone structures are evident on 1938 aerial photography of the area.
+Or was it just another structure associated with the former old house which sat on a stone foundation and had a number of round stone garden beds.

 The 31st Battalion "moved from Denham St. to the house mentioned by Loftus Dun, in Church St, up against Castle Hill.
 The signallers had built a bunker into the Hill, with quite big logs - at least 18" in diameter.
 I doubt that a direct hit would have done much damage, because the logs on the roof were huge and covered with dirt.
 While we were in the HQ at Church St, at West End, the signallers operated there all the time".
 Could this be the connection with the stone buildings and the communications cable?